DFE-Digital/publish-teacher-training/docs/adr/0008-use-skylight-for-performance-monitoring.md

 ## Decision

-[There was an attempt](https://github.com/DFE-Digital/teacher-training-api/pull/1860) to use sentry, but we managed to fill up our quota in less than a day.
+[There was an attempt](https://github.com/DFE-Digital/teacher-training-api/pull/1860) to use sentry, but we managed to fill up our quota in less than a day, and while Sentry does offer tracing a subset of requests, this would only allow us to trace less than 1% of our requests.

 As such, we have decided to continue using skylight for performance monitoring.